nthohuynh/AdapSwAGPlugin/README.md

 Similar to the specification of the variability model, the resolution model is created as well, but elements specified in the resolution model are VSpecResolutions.

 <h3>Specifying the base model using ACME metamodel</h3>
+In the metamodel directory, we provide an ACME metamodel that is used to create the base model.
+The root element in the base model is System that contains Component and Connector (Binding, Attachment).

 <h2>3.2.
 Validating the resolution model </h2>
 The first menu item in the AdapSaWG tools allows openning a window for verifying a resolution model conforming to a variability model.